-A Project Wizard ×

 Project Creation Workflow Selection Data Refine

 Data Refine Options

+Preprocessed Data - Skip Data Refinement

+Mass Correction

-Associate feature with Chimera [DDA]
+Associate feature with Chimera

-< Back DB Search Finish Can rcel

 The first step in PEAKS DB workflow is Data Refine.

-This step prompts to enable/disable "Associate feature with Chimera".
-If enabled, PEAKS will assume that a tandem scan may contain two or more peptides, which will allow PEAKS to identify co-eluting peptides found within the acquisition window of the scan.
+Associate feature with Chimera: If enabled, PEAKS will assume that a tandem scan may contain two or more peptides, which will allow PEAKS to identify co-eluting peptides found within the acquisition window of the scan.
 It does this by searching for peptides that match the monoisotopic mass of any peptide feature in the acquisition window.